Know Your Ideal Client: The Clarity That Makes Every Word Count

 That’s the moment I realized: If you want your content to work—you have to know your ideal client.
 Deeply.

-What I’ve learned—and what I now guide clients to do—is go deeper.
+What I’ve learned—and what I now guide clients to do—is to go deeper.
 Because the real connection happens when your audience feels: “She gets me.”

 That’s what changes everything.

 Like one of my clients, a leadership coach.
+Let’s call her Jill.

-She was sending one newsletter to her whole audience—HR teams, hiring managers, and the team leaders she actually coached.
+Jill was sending one newsletter to her whole audience—HR teams, hiring managers, and the team leaders she actually coached.
 But she was trying to speak to too many emotional needs in one message.

 It was unfocused.
 She wasn’t getting traction.